 Complete List of NBA Players Who Tore Their ACL

-As of the writing of this article, a total of 108 NBA players have torn their ACL.
-Some of these injuries happened before the player made his NBA debut.
+A total of 97 NBA players have torn their ACL.
 Nine of those players tore their ACL twice and five of them suffered a torn ACL in both knees.

 Let’s examine six of those players to get a glimpse into what it’s like when an NBA star suffers this injury.